-- Pursuant to section 232 of the Financial Institutions Act (the "Act"), Council conducted an investigation to determine whether the Licensee had acted in compliance with the requirements of the Act, Council Rules and Code of Conduct regarding allegations that the Licensee failed to meet the continuing education ("CE") requirements for the 2020/2021, 2021/2022 and 2022/2023 licence periods (the "Licence Periods"). - 2.
-As part of Council's investigation, the Licensee was provided with an investigation report, and on January 27, 2025, the Licensee acknowledged the breaches described within the investigation report and accepted responsibility for her conduct.
+- 1. Pursuant to section 232 of the Financial Institutions Act (the "Act"), Council conducted an investigation to determine whether the Licensee acted in compliance with the requirements of the Act, Council Rules and Code of Conduct regarding allegations that the Licensee failed to meet continuing education ("CE") requirements for the 2020/2021, 2021/2022 and 2022/2023 licence periods (the "Licence Periods"). - 2.
+As part of Council's investigation, the Licensee was provided with an investigation report, and on April 10, 2025, the Licensee acknowledged the breaches contained within the investigation report and accepted responsibility for her conduct.
 The Licensee agreed that remedial action was necessary as a result of the referenced breaches. - 3.
-The investigation materials and the Licensee's admission were reviewed by Council at its March 11, 2025, meeting, where it was determined the matter should be disposed of in the manner set out below.
+Council reviewed the investigation materials and the Licensee's admission at its April 29, 2025 meeting, where it was determined the matter should be disposed of in the manner set out below.